CDC recommends specific flu shots for some adults

 Health experts add that it is safe to get both a COVID-19 vaccine and a flu shot at the same visit, though reactions from receiving both could result in more systematic reactions like fatigue and headaches.

-To learn more about this year’s flu vaccines or where you can get a shot near you, visit the CDC’s website here.
+To learn more about this year’s flu vaccines or where you can get a shot near you, visit the CDC’s website.